ottdog/BoatGame/README.md

 Instead of the outcome of the battle coming down to the quantity of units and maybe an RNG element, I would like multiple other factors to be at play in a battle.
 At this stage I plan on positioning, equipment, and rules of engagement weigh in on the battle.

 ## Life freindly
+Games are supposed to be fun.
+Even thouogh a game is supposed to take place over weeks, the game shouldn't get in the way of work, academics, or sleep.